bbusenius/History-of-Guatemala-2nd-Grade/units/unit7/lesson1.md

        - His disappearance during the civil war
        - How his story was eventually discovered
      - **Poem Reading (5 minutes)**: Read Luis de Lión's poem ["Acerca de la ternura"](resources/luis_de_lion_poem.md) aloud in both Spanish and English.
-       - Discuss how this poem shows Luis de Lión's sensitive side and his appreciation for tenderness and connection
+       - Discuss how the poem
        - Ask: "What do you think this poem is about?
 How does it make you feel?"
-     - **Copywork Activity (10 minutes)**: Have the student copy a few lines from the English translation of the poem onto lined paper.
+     - **Copywork Activity (10 minutes)**: Have the student copy the poem onto lined paper.
+The copywork may be done in English or Spanish.
-       - Choose 2-4 lines that resonate with the student
        - Focus on neat handwriting and proper spacing
        - Explain that copying the words of a writer helps us connect with their ideas
      - **Timeline Activity (5 minutes)**: Mark important dates on the timeline: